70 Useful Davinci Resolve Keyboard Shortcuts for Every DaVinci User

 • Add Marker: M

-This list provides DaVinci Resolve keyboard shortcuts that are in-built into the application.
-On the other hand, many editors find some of these keyboard combinations perplexing or difficult and seek to change them to make them more adaptable to their work style.
+This aforementioned list provides DaVinci Resolve keyboard shortcuts that are in-built into the application.
+However, many editors find some of these keyboard combinations perplexing or difficult and seek to change them to make them more adaptable to their work style.
 Fortunately, Blackmagic Design makes DaVinci Resolve editing simple with its keyboard customization and shortcut options.

 Step 1: Select “Keyboard Customization” from the “DaVinci Resolve” option in your menu bar.

 Step 2: Determine if you want to create new keyboard shortcuts or copy and edit an existing shortcut layout from another software.
-Premiere Pro and Avid Media Composer are a few that have custom layouts that work on DaVinci. such as Premiere Pro or Avid Media Composer.
+Premiere Pro and Avid Media Composer are a few that have custom layouts that work on DaVinci.
 Editors who are used to working with a specific hotkey layout may easily recreate it in DaVinci Resolve without inputting each hotkey manually.

-Step 2: In the menu, select the program you wish to replicate, and then press “Save” at the bottom of the box to save your settings.
+Step 2: In the menu, select the file you wish to replicate, and then press “Save” at the bottom of the box to save your settings.

 Step 1: Find the command or tool you wish to give by scrolling through the list of commands or searching for it using the search box.